jyxo/php-no-namespace/README.md

 of our knowledge, it can be considered stable.
 But as always, read the License first.

+##API documentation

+You can find the automatically generated documentation at [http://jyxo.github.com/php-no-namespace](http://jyxo.github.com/php-no-namespace).

 ##Original library authors

 Many developers have contributed to the library throughout the years.
 Here are